 The Page Title is the text that appears in the tab section at the top of the browser.
 It is also shown when a user bookmarks the page or saves it as a shortcut to their desktop.
-There is a strong correlation for Page Titles that include a key search term, particularly when the search term is placed at the beginning of the Page Title.
+There is a strong SEO advantage for Page Titles that include a key search term, particularly when the search term or keyword is placed at the beginning of the Page Title.

 You may have a dress listed under the product name of “Ruby”.
 It would be preferable for the page title to include a description of the product as close as possible to how your prospective customers are searching for it online e.g. “Sleeveless Maxi Dress – Ruby”.

 Two of the platforms included in the study do not offer full functionality for independent page titles.
 The 3dCart system has tools for adjusting the title for your homepage, but it gets more complicated when working with the individual page title.About four other platforms, including Big Cartel, have the functionality but not the ‘ease-of-use'.
 For instance, you definitely have to know something about coding or go out and find a developer to complete this simple task for you.

 About four other platforms, including Big Cartel, have the functionality but not the ‘ease-of-use'.
 For instance, you definitely have to know something about coding or go out and find a developer to complete this simple task for you.